 Name: Ryan Richardson

 Personal background highlights: My family is my biggest accomplishment.
-I have an incredible wife and a 2-year-old son, he is lots of fun!
-I am an Eagle Scout and love to be outdoors hiking, camping, learning pickleball and competing in races (Tough Mudders and Spartans are always a blast).
+I have an incredible wife, a 3-year-old son (he is LOTS of fun!) and a newborn baby girl that loves to sleep, snuggle and eat.
+I am an Eagle Scout and love to be outdoors hiking, camping, learning Pickleball and competing in races (Tough Mudders and Spartans are always a blast).